DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 	- Also, make journal tables not spawn 100% of the time
 - [ ] Make the journal entry spawns sequential
 - [ ] Give each journal entry an area it can possibly spawn in.
 Then, if the

+## Level Design
+- Note: It is possible for the arenas to feel a little too big.
+- Note: Spawning all the enemies in one area as opposed to spreading them out around the player might not feel the best.
+- Note: The walks a